How It Works

 4.7.7.
 The Shortest Distance Between a Point and a Line

 4.7.8.
-Calculating Perimeters of Shapes in the Coordinate Plane
+Calculating Perimeters in the Plane

 5.